Combinatorics of Hurwitz degenerations and tropical realizability: Tropical covers and modifications

 {\sc II.
 Realization to modification.} Suppose we have a realization.
-Precisely, suppose we have a family of $\mathcal C'\to\mathcal C$ over a valuation ring $R$.
-Assume the generic fiber of this map is finite, that is, a Hurwitz cover, with tropicalization $\Gamma'\to\Gamma$.
+Precisely, suppose we have a family $\mathcal C' \to \mathcal C$ over a valuation ring $R$.
+Assume the generic fiber of this map is finite, that is, a Hurwitz cover, with tropicalization $\Gamma' \to \Gamma$.

-Now let $C'\to C$ be the general fiber, defined over the valued field $\spec K$.
-By properness of the moduli space of admissible covers, after possibly passing to a finite extension (which we suppress from the notation), we can find a new limit -- the limit as an admissible cover.
+Let $C' \to C$ be the general fiber, defined over the valued field $\spec K$.
+By properness of the moduli space of admissible covers, after possibly passing to a finite extension (which we suppress from the notation), we can find a new limit – the limit as an admissible cover.
 Denote these families and the map by:

-Note that this map is a finite map.
-It can be viewed, canonically, as an \'etale map of orbifolds by using the orbifold structure of~\cite{ACV}, or as a ramified map of schemes.
-Also, we can assume that both source and target have maps to the source and target of $\mathcal C'$ and $\mathcal C$ that extend the map identifying the general fibers.
+Note that this map is finite.
+It can be viewed canonically as an \'etale map of orbifolds using the orbifold structure of~\cite{ACV}, or as a ramified map of schemes.
+We can also assume that both the source and target have maps to the source and target of $\mathcal C'$ and $\mathcal C$ that extend the map identifying the general fibers.
 To conclude, we tropicalize this family of covers and obtain the modification

 as claimed. \end{proof}